Cycle 3

 How many times will things happen in life that you may not like?

-After considering these questions, you can now react productively.
+After considering these suggestions, you can now react productively.
+This process is called cognitive shifting.

 Self Reflection Points